linode/docs/docs/platform/one-click/how-to-use-one-click-apps-at-linode/index.md

 1. The **Select an Image** section displays that Debian is pre-selected.
 This is the underlying operating system that your Linode will run.

-1. Under the **Region** section, choose which data center you would like your app to be deployed.
+1. Under the **Region** section, choose which data center you would like your app to be deployed to.
 Choose a region that is close to your audience's geographic location.
 When you are closer to your data center, your network speeds will generally be higher, and your network latency will be lower.

 1. Choose which plan you'd like to use under the **Linode Plan** section.
 Your plan specifies the hardware resources assigned to your server.
 The resources that you need are determined by the requirements of your app.
-Linode's plans are split into four types: Nanode, Standard, Dedicated CPU, and High Memory.
+Linode's plans are split into five types: Nanode, Standard, Dedicated CPU, High Memory, and GPU.

     For small sites like WordPress blogs a 1GB Nanode is usually enough, and for video game servers a 2GB or 4GB Standard Linode is often a good choice.
 Some game servers may benefit from the Dedicated CPU plans.
 Our [How to Choose a Linode Plan](/docs/platform/how-to-choose-a-linode-plan/) guide presents more information about the different use-cases for each plan.